 Notation

-Although the C4 model is an abstraction-first approach and notation independent, you still need to ensure that your diagram notation makes sense, and that the diagrams are comprehensible.
+The C4 model is notation independent, and doesn’t prescribe any particular notation.
+That said, you still need to ensure that your diagram notation makes sense, and that the diagrams are comprehensible.
 A good way to think about this is to ask yourself whether each diagram can stand alone, and be (mostly) understood without a narrative.
 You can use this short software architecture diagram review checklist to help.

 Here are some general recommendations related to notation.